amdw/volume/README.md

 Clone the repository, ```cd``` into it, and run ```lein repl```.
 You can then type commands such as ```(volume [2 1 2])``` which should give the result ```1```.

+You can run the main function using ```lein run```.
+This will simply read space-separated structures from standard input and print the volume contained by each one.

 To run the tests, run ```lein test```.

 ## License